PlaceholderAPI/PlaceholderAPI/wiki/PlaceholderExpansion.md

     return (plugin = (SomePlugin) Bukkit.getPluginManager().getPlugin(getRequiredPlugin())) != null;
 }
 ```
-With this code-snippet can you get a direct instance of the Plugin and access things such as config values.
+Using this code-snippet, you can get a direct instance of the plugin and access things such as config values.
-With that said is it recommended to instead use an API if available, as this kind of plugin access is not really a good approach.
+With that said, it is recommended instead to use an API if one is available, as this kind of plugin access is a relatively poor approach.

 #### Full Example
 Please see the [Common parts](#common-parts) section for info on the other methods.